Nexus-Mods/NexusMods.App/docs/GettingStarted.md

-﻿!!! info "Describes how to compile and run the Nexus App."
+﻿!!! info "Describes how to compile and run the Nexu Mods App."

-The Nexus App is programmed in C# with latest .NET Runtime.
+The Nexus Mods App is programmed in C# with latest .NET Runtime.
 Setup should be easy.

 ## Prerequisites